 This beautiful stone comes from mother earth in a unique display of color and pattern.
 Granite is the top choice for high use areas, such as kitchen countertops and backsplashes because it is dense and durable.
 These slabs are also highly resistant to scratches and heat.
 Granite does require additional preventative maintenance of sealing over time but will deliver long lasting beauty to your home.

-Nothing makes more of a statement than a beautiful natural stone slab.
-Known for their durability and longevity, natural stone slabs come in an abundance of colors and stone types.
+Nothing makes more of a statement than a beautiful granite slab.
+Known for their durability and longevity, granite slabs come in an abundance of colors, pattern or movement and finishes.

 Different types of stone are better suited for different uses due to their degree of hardness and porosity.
-Granite, for example, is one of the top choices for high-use kitchen countertops since it is one of the hardest stones available.
+Granite is one of the top choices for high-use kitchen countertops since it is one of the hardest stones available.

 Veining is a natural part of the beauty of stone.
 It adds character and interest to any surface and may vary in consistency throughout the slab creating visual “movement” or pattern.

 If the area where you are installing slab requires more than one piece, seaming is necessary.
 The placement of seams is dictated by the size of the slabs, density of the stone and the layout of the area.
-Slabs with more pronounced veining may increase the visibility of the seams.
+Granite slabs with more pronounced movement and veining may increase the visibility of the seams.

-Sealing your stone slab after installation will protect the stone’s original beauty and provide additional stain resistance.
+Sealing your granite slab after installation will protect the stone’s original beauty and provide additional stain resistance.
 There are different types of sealers depending on the type of stone.

 Quartz countertops, also know as engineered stone, is a smart and stylish choice for your countertops.
 This highly durable, stain resistant material offers all the beauty found in natural stone and is practically, maintenance free.
 Captivating colors and gorgeous textures that will be right at home in any space.